Marketcircle/AXElements/README.markdown

 To run the tests you simply need to run the `test` task:

     macrake test

+Or if you are using rvm:

+	rake test

 __NOTE__: some tests are dependent on Accessibility features that are new in OS X Lion and those tests will fail on OS X Snow Leopard.